DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 See the [Test File Upload](../../recipes/basics/test-file-upload.md) recipe for more details.

-> The t.setFilesToUpload action only works with `<input type="file">` HTML elements because browsers use these elements for file upload.
+> The t.setFilesToUpload action only works with `<input type="file">` HTML elements, because browsers use these elements to upload files.

 **Example**